 Project Selection Process

-There are limited funds available for the respective programs.
-All requirements identified for eligibility must first be satisfied and then project selection will be awarded based on the scoring system below:
+There are limited funds available for the 2020 Renovation Loan Program.
+All requirements identified for eligibility must first be satisfied and then project selection will be awarded based on the scoring criteria below:

 |Incentive||Points Achieved||Points Available||Check If Meet Criteria||Description|